AngelicGhozt/AngelicGhozt/README.md

 About Me🌙: Based in the USA.

-**autodidact**
+**Autodidact**

-· I am New to coding and learning for fun starting with C++.
+  I am New to coding and learning for fun starting with C++.

-· I have alot of ideas that i want to combine and implement into a creative aspect of coding, while adapting and experienceing new challenges along the way.
+  I have alot of ideas that i want to combine and implement into a creative aspect of coding, while adapting and experienceing new challenges along the way.

-· I want to create and build whatever I can imagine.
+  I want to create and build whatever I can imagine.

-· I am not sure where coding is going to take me, or what area i will be focused on.
+  I am not sure where coding is going to take me, or what area i will be focused on.

 - 🌱 I’m currently learning on Coddy.Tech i will add more sources the more i dive into it.
 - 🔭 I’m currently working on.... future projects TBA.